babrar/Gitkeeper/README.md

 checks and blocks commits that contain (as of last update) :
 - Binary files
 - Oversized files
-- Tabs in source files --> *Hard error.
+- Hard tabs in source files --> *Hard error.
 Program outputs and exits right away*
 - Unexpected file-mode changes

 The script *initrepo.sh* is designed to initialize all dependencies .